oelin/fol/readme.md

 In this implementation, quantifiers are evaluated by iterating over the domain.
 Hence, nesting quantifiers leads to nested iteration and therefore a significant increase in evaluation time.
 If you have three layers of quantification for example, the evaluation time is at worst cubic in the size of the domain.

+## Future

+* Add support for multicharacter predicate names.
+* Add equality as a primitive binary connective.